gilhanan/chat-gpt-rtl/README.md

 ## Building the Extension

-You can build the extension by running the following command:
+Build the extension by running the following command:

 ```bash
 npm run build